isacssouza/guestbook-go/README.md

 For this application we have a very simple CI pipeline that uses GitHub Actions to build a docker image and publishes it to GitHub Packages.
 Take a look at the workflow definition in the [.github/workflows](.github/workflows) directory.

-To setup our first guestbook image we will manually trigger a workflow run at https://github.com/isouza-daitan/guestbook-go/actions/workflows/ci.yaml
+To setup our first guestbook image we will manually trigger a workflow run at [the Actions tab](../../actions/workflows/ci.yaml)

 ### ArgoCD Applications